Tips & Tricks - Permission-based data access

 <filter guid="EFC6F080E119E0D3AD5B8C9E0458EDE8054AFA0A"> <exp op="" type="in"> <arg content="GUID_1" type="fieldguid"/> <arg type="statement"> <select content="GUID_2" type="tableguid"> <field content="GUID_3" type="fieldguid"/> <conc op="and"> <exp op="" type="in"> <arg content="GUID_4" type="fieldguid"/> <arg content="orgstruct" type="userattribute"/> </exp> </conc> </select> </arg> </exp></filter>

 When you open the editor, a <filter> element is already defined.
 Keep it and remove the close symbol / at the end of the element.
 The insert the remaining script above without the first line.
 Replace the following values:

 GUID_1: GUID of the primary key data field of the parent data group

 GUID_2: GUID of the child data group "Values of distribution list control"

 GUID_3: GUID of the foreign key data field of the child data group

-GUID_4: GUID of the "distributor" data field of the child data group
+GUID_4: GUID of the data field "Distribution list" of the child data group

 After saving the application, you can test the application in the browser by creating different records with different users and then logging in to the portal accordingly.